Community Garden Competition

 "The most creative and inspiring entry will win!"

 Through this 17-year National Tree Day partnership, Planet Ark and Toyota have planted over 23 million trees.
 Over the past few years, research conducted by Planet Ark and sponsored by Toyota Australia has shown the many benefits of spending time in nature.
 For example, our latest research Adding Trees - A Prescription for Health, Happiness and Fulfilment - found that just 10 minutes a day surrounded by natyre can make us feel better.

 Good luck with your entries!
 We look forward to seeing your creative ideas and how the garden transforms your commuity.

-Author: Hasmukh ChandHasmukh joined Planet Ark to support the National Tree Day campaign in 2016.
+Author: Hasmukh ChandHasmukh was part of the National Tree Day campaign in 2016.
 He has a wealth of experience working with other great environmental organisations, as well as a degree in environmental science.
 Hasmukh also volunteers with the SES and continues to support other environment groups as a volunteer.